 - Increased time in a hot environment to catch up on work

-It’s important for employers to make any necessary changes to their heat illness prevention program to protect workers from exposure to heat and COVID-19.
+Employers need to make any necessary changes to their heat illness prevention program to protect workers from exposure to heat and COVID-19.

-More than two-thirds of the country are expected to reach record temperatures this summer.
+More than two-thirds of the country is expected to reach record temperatures this summer.
 Before exposing workers to extreme temperatures in the workplace, plan ahead and make sure your business has a comprehensive heat stress program in place before workers are exposed to extreme heat.

 - Heat Illness – Five Tips to Keep Your Employees Cool This Summer

 - OHSA: Stay Safe in Hot Weather

 - Addressing Lockout/Tagout for National Electrical Safety Month